initxmahesh/Pre_Bootcamp_Js/workshops/06-arrays-ii/06-my-join/README.md

   2. separator (string, optional)

-`myJoin` should return a string with all of the elements from the array joined togther.
+`myJoin` should return a string with all of the elements from the array joined together.
 The separator should separate the joined elements:

 ```javascript
 myJoin(['let\'s', 'make', 'a', 'list'], ' '); // => "let's make  a list"